-The bill authorizes the DEO to develop rules to implement the program including specifying requirements for the application and approval process and the documentation necessary to claim grant funds.
+The bill requires the DEO to develop rules to implement the program that specify requirements for the application and approval process and the documentation necessary to claim grant funds.

-By December 31, 2020, FIFV must provide a report to the Governor, the President of the Senate, and the Speaker of the House of Representatives on the grant program's progress and outcomes for the preceding three fiscal years.
+By each December 31 for the duration of the grant program, FIFV must provide an annual report to the Governor, the President of the Senate, and the Speaker of the House of Representatives on the grant program's progress and outcomes for the preceding three fiscal years.
 The report must include:

-- Aggregate information on the total number of veterans and small businesses assisted by the program; - An accounting of how the corporation used the state funds it received for the grant program; - A description of the nature of the participation in the program by the Florida Small Business Development Center Network; - The number of small businesses receiving grant funds; - The number of veterans employed by each small business receiving grant funds; - The salary paid to each veteran employed; - The period of time for which the small business employed each veteran; - The grant program's economic benefit to the state; and - All performance-based metrics and methodologies used to calculate the grant program's economic benefit to the state.
+- The number of small businesses receiving grant funds; - The number of veterans and disabled veterans employed by each small business receiving grant funds; - The salary paid to each veteran employed; - The length of time for which the small business employed each veteran; and - The grant program's economic benefit to the state and all performance-based metrics and methodologies used to calculate the grant program's economic benefit to the state.

-Beginning July 1, 2017, and for the 2017-2018 through 2021-2022 fiscal years, the bill appropriates \$500,000 in nonrecurring funds from the State Economic Enhancement and Development Trust Fund to the DEO for transfer to FIFV to implement and administer the program.
+Beginning July 1, 2018, and for the 2018-2019 through 2022-2023 fiscal years, the bill appropriates \$500,000 in nonrecurring funds from the State Economic Enhancement and Development Trust Fund to the DEO for transfer to FIFV to implement and administer the program.
 FIFV may award grant moneys up to a maximum of \$500,000 per fiscal year to small businesses and is authorized to expend no more than \$25,000 annually for staffing and administrative costs.